 The person who sent you the invitation will appreciate a quick response.

 When You Must Decline an Invitation

 You might be tempted to not respond because you don't want to hurt the person's feelings, or you worry that you won't get invited to their next event.
-That's flawed thinking because ignoring it is rude and inconsiderate.
+That's flawed thinking because ignoring it is rude and inconsiderate, which could keep you off future guest lists.
 Even if you're the kind of person who has a difficult time saying no, you need to dig deep and do the right thing by politely letting the host know that you are unable to attend.

 How to Graciously Decline an Invitation